elizabethmcd/EBPR-MAGs/README.md

 done
 ```

 Concatentate each bin's coverage statistics file into one to get the coverage of that bin through all timepoints.
 That output file will be used to visualize coverage through time.
 The BAI files are used for refining each individual bin by having the information of mapped reads from each timepoint to the bin.
+Note, when dealing with multiple bins and large BAM files, the rest of these steps are probably best done individually folder by folder to 1) Not overwhelm the VM and 2) Keep track of where you are in the refinement process.
+But keep the coverage files for the end of the analysis.

 ```
 for file in */*/*.coverage.txt; do